Getting Started

 support@grasshopperlabs.io

 Start in staging: staging.grasshopperlabs.io.
-Use your Grasshopper credentials as client_id (email) and client_secret (password) for the API.
 When you're ready to move to production, reach out to your Grasshopper team.